How to revert pushed commit from repo?

-Despite all the fixes you try, faulty commits do occasionally make it into the central repository.
-Still this is no reason to despair, since git offers an easy way to revert single or multiple commits:
+Despite all the fixes you try, faulty commits occasionally make it into the central repository.
+Still, this is no reason to despair since git offers an easy way to revert single or multiple commits:

 Revert the commit with the specified id